SUPERHEROES

 The Cape

-Hollywood films of the period featured capes in many action films based from many historical periods.
-Many such films featured at least one scene of the heroes' cape billowing in the wind: a quasi-flag, a knights pennant, and a physical object demonstrating action, speed, and the emotion of the adventure, if not the stoic hero who reveals little in the way of the trials and trauma of the situation.
+Hollywood films of the period featured capes in many action films based in historical periods.
+Many such films featured at least one scene of the hero's cape billowing in the wind: a quasi-flag, a knights pennant, and a physical object demonstrating action, speed, and the emotion of the adventure, if not the interior feeling of a typically stoic hero who reveals little outwardly about the trials and trauma of the situation.
+Simply put, the cape is often a stand-in symbol of emotion or situation.

 Color